Experience the Thrills of Pai Gow Poker

 Jumping Straight into Pai Gow Poker Rules

 This format of poker utilises a dealer aspect as well as a 52 card deck and a single joker.
 Up to 7 players can play, including the dealer, with 7 cards being dealt out to each.
 Should a player be absent then the cards will either be discarded or another player can bet blindly on this hand as well as their own, called a Dragon hand.
 Either way the objective of Pai gow poker is to arrange the 7 cards into 2 separate hands, a top hand consisting of 2 cards and a bottom hand consisting of 5.
-The rules specify that the bottom hand should be stronger than the top hand, with the usual Poli poker hand rankings in effect.
+The rules specify that the bottom hand should be stronger than the top hand, with the usual Poli poker game hand rankings in effect.

 Once players have placed these cards and been cleared of fouling, making an error with placement or value, they are then pitted against the dealer’s hands.
 The top hand compares with the dealer’s top hand and the same is for the bottom hands.
 For a player to win they must best both of the dealer’s hands, for a tie on a single hand swings the way of the dealer and a tie across both hands, one wins top, the other bottom, results in both parties losing.
 The game of Pai gow poker definitely requires some resolve as well as a firm understanding of poker hand rankings and possible combinations.